emproof-com/nyxstone/bindings/rust/README.md

 extern crate anyhow;
 extern crate nyxstone;

+use std::collections::HashMap;

 use anyhow::Result;
-use nyxstone::{IntegerBase, LabelDefinition, Nyxstone, NyxstoneConfig};
+use nyxstone::{IntegerBase, Nyxstone, NyxstoneConfig};

 fn main() -> Result<()> {
     // Creating a nyxstone instance can fail, for example if the triple is invalid.